Working hard in the background...

 Credit Score

-This card has a considerable annual fee, but for some users, it might actually be a great choice because it comes with many travel benefits and high rewards.
+This card has a considerable annual fee, but for some users, the Neo Cathay World Elite Mastercard Secured be a great choice because it comes with many travel benefits and high rewards.
 You will earn Asia Miles on your purchases, so if you can use your points for Asia-related travel in the future, this card is a good choice.

 The downsides are the high income requirements of the card and the rewards being limited to one specific purpose, lacking flexibility.